Skip links

 • Kaitlyn Quackenbush

-Kaitlyn Quackenbush Senior Director of Training, Housing Programs
+Kaitlyn Quackenbush Senior Director

 Kaitlyn Quackenbush

-As a Partnership for the Bay’s Future Fellow in Richmond, Kaitlyn introduced the city’s first Equitable Public Land Policy, prioritizing permanently affordable housing and community ownership.
+As a former Partnership for the Bay’s Future Fellow in Richmond, Kaitlyn introduced the city’s first Equitable Public Land Policy, prioritizing permanently affordable housing and community ownership.

 What inspires you to work in leadership development?